buedaswag/landing-page/README.md

 ## TODO

 * the date feild in the articles should be extracted from te doc name
-* add the testemonial from Mark
+* add the testimonial from Mark
-* create backlinks for pages, especially about VSM, etcz`
+* create backlinks for pages, especially about VSM, etc
+* make the blog button more prominent because its a significant part of my website and i want users to find it. maybe its a good thing if i add the carrousel of my top 3 articles, that will give more visibility to the blog.
+* a newsletter